oracle/rwloadsim/workloads/OLTP.md

 drop to about half for about one minute halfway through each run, as that is the time when the other one is saving results, doing cleanup and prepare for the next run.

+### Experimenting with changes to the rwl scripts

+All rwl scripts used by the oltp workload are found in the oltp directory which automatically will be added to RWLOADSIM_PATH when calling the executable shell scripts such as oltprun.
+Due to the way these scripts are used by rwloadsim either as parameters or as $include files, there is a simple approach to experimenting with _changes_ to these scripts.
+You can simply copy any rwl file from the oltp directory to your current working directory, where you already have your project .env and .rwl files, and rwloadsim will use your copy of the file in stead of the one found in the oltp directory.
+You can therefore experiment with modifications by editing your copy of the file.